sahusanya/github-smvit/profiles/Firstname_Lastname.md

 # Firstname Lastname

 ### Location
-Patna, Bihar, India
+Kanpur, UP India

 ### Academics
-- Birla Institute of Techology, Mesra
-- Neerja Modi School, Jaipur
+- Nurture International School, Kalyanpur
+- Sir MVIT

 ### Non-Coding Interests
-- Music
+- Acting
 - Sports
+- Reading
+-Painting

 ### Why Do You Love Coding?
-Because we keep on learning day-by-day
+Because we make use things in a new way